GiangRoadToBestEngineer/M-t-v-i-Project-nh-v-AI-Computer-Vision/README.md

-# Some Simple Project about AI and Computer Vision
+# Some Simple Project about AI, Computer Vision and Control system
 Archive of projects built by Truong Giang and Gemini =))
 # Features about project
 * Identify and pinpoint objects with high probability.